Osteoarthritis of the Shoulder

 - If the AC joint is affected, pain will be focused on the top of the shoulder.
 This pain may radiate up the side of the neck.

-Limited motion and stiffness are other common symptoms.
-You may lose range of motion so that you can’t lift your arm to wash your hair or get something down off a shelf.
+- Limited motion and stiffness: You may lose range of motion and feel stiffness that makes it difficult to do everyday tasks, such as lifting your arm to wash your hair or getting something down from a shelf.

-Crepitus is when you hear and feel grinding and clicking noises as you move your shoulder.
+- Crepitus: Hearing and feeling grinding and clicking noises as you move your shoulder.

 Diagnosing Shoulder OA